 They are Alzheimer's Research UK and Teenage Cancer Trust.
 Details are shown below.
 Our main event this year will be Charity Day on 29th July, and we look forward to being able to raise a good level of support for these two deserving causes.
-Click here for a copy of the entry form.
+Click here for a copy of the start sheet.

 Ian & Chris (Captain & Lady Captain)